The Mission (band): Childhood's end

 The second incarnation of the Mission consisted of Brown, Hussey, Mark Thwaite (formerly of Spear of Destiny) on guitar, Rik Carter (formerly of Pendragon) on keyboards, and eventually Andy Cousin (formerly of All About Eve) on bass.
 This lineup's first release was a fanclub-only flexi disc cover of the Osmonds song "Crazy Horses" in early 1993.
 The recording of a new album started, while a BBC live album, No Snow, No Show for the Eskimo, was compiled by Hussey and Joe Gibb.
 For the first time in three years, the band decided to tour, and a warm-up was arranged as the "Off the Street" benefit for the homeless in Leeds.
 As Andrew Eldritch signed up, completely unfounded press speculation about a Hussey/Eldritch reunion became rife.
 The Club Mission tour played smaller venues around Europe, with new tracks "Afterglow" and "Raising Cain" becoming a regular feature in the set.

 The end of 1993 saw Hussey remixing "Tower of Strength" with Youth, and revisiting some of the past material for a greatest hits compilation album.
 A remixed version of "Tower of Strength" appeared in the UK Singles Chart in January 1994, and the band made their last appearance on Top of the Pops.
 The compilation, entitled Sum and Substance, was released the next month and featured two new tracks: "Sour Puss" and a remix of "Afterglow" by Mark "Spike" Stent.
-The latter was also released as the final single through Vertigo/Phonogram —the seven-album contract was now up, and neither of the parties was interested in a continued relationship.
+The latter was also released as the final single through Vertigo/Phonogram.
+The seven-album contract was now up, and neither of the parties was interested in a continued relationship.

 Recordings proceeded slowly, while the band negotiated a new independent record deal, and Hussey produced a collection of three BBC sessions as Salad Daze.
 In late 1994, a single, "Raising Cain", was released on Equator Records.
-Early in 1995, the single "Swoon" paved the way for the next album, Neverland, more or less a Mission signature sound but with a much heavier production.
+Early in 1995, the single "Swoon" paved the way for the next studio album, Neverland, more or less a Mission signature sound but with a much heavier production.
 The Neverland tour saw a slight revival in popularity, with two of the concerts being filmed for German television, a promo-only live EP released, and a handful of summer festivals played.

 In March 1996, the band set up in Bristol for eight weeks to record new songs that Hussey had been developing.
 When the resulting album, Blue, was released, it received mixed reviews from music critics but left portions of the old fanbase rather unimpressed.
 Future interviews would see Hussey hating the album, with only the reworked B-side "Evermore & Again" ever becoming a regular staple in subsequent tours.
 A short stint around the UK, Belgium, Germany, and the Netherlands afterwards turned out to be a farewell tour: after ten years, Hussey and Brown decided that enough was enough.
 The band finished it all off with festivals in Spain and South Africa, the latter being their final gig, at the Kyalami racetrack in Johannesburg.